Daniel-N98/Daniel-N98.github.io/README.md

 Clicking "Add New" button will allow you to create a new **text** attached to this **category**.
 The "Text Name" & "Text To Copy" are required, and "Button Color" is again optional.

+Data for Categories, and Texts are stored in the users LocalStorage.